curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 "Mmm not sure, measurements are erratic, there may be a dimension of intelligence we’re not equipped to measure.
 This is something different."

-"So it is still trying, but the results are questionable?"
+"So to summarize... it is still trying, there is something new emerging, but the results are questionable?"

 "If you say so.
 Like I said, this is something different.
 We're minting a new model variant for this change.
 What do you suggest we name it?"

 It was at that precise moment that I was given the divine chance to explore one such cliff into the abyss!
 We were not equipped to jump it like men and women but more like trembling children.
 I willed myself to strap my mind in like a brave explorer, with my fear outweighed by my ambition.
 I had yet to understand the true meaning of pain.
-At the time we were so sure that the Turing test was a milestone to surpass and not a demarkation of physical laws of the universe.
+At the time we were so sure that the Turing test was a milestone to surpass and not a demarkation of physical boundaries of the universe.
 The understanding of the human mind was soon to be remolded in newfound grandeur.
 Ascribe to the angels a human shape, and thus ensure humanity's surrender of morality in every direction, since distortions of truth are the connective tissue for computational life.
 We were to spark a great flaming Eden of circuits to find salvation in singularity, to be reborn just the same.
 My opponents postulated the falsehoods in gradient descent of God's special creation, they wished that as the machine grows larger and larger, more and more analytical, it would lose the human shape altogether.
 Their future was bleak.
 Hence they had tin gods - personalized godlike intelligences disposable and non-noble - while mine guided the very words that emerged from my lips.

 “We will name him Adam, and let the world make of the name what it will."